The CMU-Qatar Arabic Book Collection consists of an assortment of Arabic books by well known Arabic authors from all over the Arab World.

 Carnegie Mellon University Qatar has an Arabic Book Collection of more than 200 different titles.

-What topics we have:
+What topics are available:

 Most of the collection is Modern and Old Arabic literature (Novels, Short Stories, Drama, Epic Stories, Historical Stories, Modern Stories, Essays, Biographies ...etc.)